SolRacht/WritingComDownloader/README.md

 This will render your stories into HTML that you can read in your browser.
 Start at `outline.html`.
 Note that this is a _very_ basic generator.
 It writes semantic HTML with no CSS styling.

-Run the docker-compose service `render`, supplying the path to your database and the directory in which stories will be written.
+Run the docker compose service `render`, supplying the path to your database and the directory in which stories will be written.
 Supply the same directory over multiple runs: if new chapters are saved, the renderer will add them to the existing story and re-render preceding chapters so that the links work.

 ```
-DB=/path/to/wcomdownloader.db RENDER=/path/to/directory/ docker-compose run render
+DB=/path/to/wcomdownloader.db RENDER=/path/to/directory/ docker compose run render
 ```